Atlas Public Schools Home

 FREE Kindergarten Readiness Kits

 Atlas Public Schools wants to ensure local families are prepared for the transition to Kindergarten.
 We’re offering free Kindergarten Readiness kits to St. Louis City families with preschool-aged children (3-5-year-olds) who are not yet in Kindergarten.
 These kits include hands-on activities and supplies to help kids develop essential literacy, math, social-emotional, and motor skills.
-Sign up today!

 The Atlas Difference